-On October 25, 2018, we closed the October Placement with two accredited investors, including an affiliate of Mr. Davis-Rice, our Executive Chairman, and our then-largest institutional shareholder, Armistice Capital, for aggregate gross proceeds of approximately US\$3.4 million, pursuant to a subscription agreement with each investor.
-In the private placement, we sold the 2,200,000 October Shares at a per share price of US\$1.55.
-Each investor also received an October Warrant to purchase 100% of the number of Ordinary Shares for which it subscribed.
-The October Warrants have an exercise price of US\$1.55 per share and expire three years from the date of issuance.
-The exercise price and number of shares covered by the October Warrants are subject to adjustment for stock splits, stock combinations and certain other transactions affecting the share capital as a whole.
-The October Warrants may not be exercised to the extent the holder and its affiliates would beneficially own more than 9.9% of our outstanding Ordinary Shares after such exercise.
+On October 25, 2018, we closed a private placement of ordinary shares and warrants for aggregate gross proceeds of approximately \$3.4 million with two accredited investors, including an affiliate of Mr. Davis-Rice, our Chief Executive Officer, and our largest institutional shareholder, Armistice Capital.
+The ordinary shares were sold at a per share price of \$1.55 pursuant to a subscription agreement with each investor.
+Each investor also received a warrant to purchase 100% of the number of ordinary shares for which it subscribed.
+The warrants have an exercise price of \$1.55 per share and expire three years from the date of issuance.
+The exercise price and number of shares covered by the warrants are subject to adjustment for stock splits, stock combinations and certain other transactions affecting the share capital as a whole.
 The company is still evaluating the financial reporting and accounting treatment of the issue.
+In addition, subsequent to July 31, 2018 and prior to the private placement on October 25, 2018, we issued 916,645 shares at an average price of \$3.90 per share to the value of US\$3.57 million in private placements.